frconor-ebook/meditations/_posts/2025-03-12-the-parable-of-the-vinedressers.md

 Our faith in Him gives us light by which to recognize the true reality of things and of events.

-It would not make sense if we were to set aside the supervening and determining fact that we are Christians whenever we have to judge a work of art or a political program, whenever we have to carry out some business deal or plan our holidays.
+And so, it would not make sense if we were to set aside the supervening and determining fact that we are Christians whenever we have to judge a work of art or a political program, whenever we have to carry out some business deal or plan our holidays.

-Although Christ respects the autonomy of each discipline, the laws proper to each field of action and the broad freedom allowed to him in everything that is a matter of opinion, the faithful follower of Christ does not consider any matter at all in only one of its aspects---whether that aspect be, for example, economic, say, or artistic or cinematographic.
+Although \[the faithful follower of Christ\] respects the autonomy of each discipline, the laws proper to each field of action and the broad freedom allowed to him in everything that is a matter of opinion, he does not consider any matter at all in only one of its aspects---whether that aspect be, for example, economic, say, or artistic, or cinematographic.

 He does not simply accept that particular undertakings or projects are good without taking a broader view of them.